JM0rg/HackTracker/DATA_MODEL.md

 | `deletedAt` | ISO 8601 | ❌ | ❌ | Soft delete timestamp (if deleted) |
 | `recoveryToken` | String (UUID) | ❌ | ❌ | Recovery token for 30-day recovery period |

-**Note:** Personal teams are automatically created for each user on signup.
+**Note:** Personal teams are automatically created for each user on signup via the `create-user` Cognito trigger.
 They serve as invisible containers for at-bats not linked to any real team.
 Personal teams are filtered from public team listings but appear in the user's own team list for stat aggregation.
+Users cannot perform roster management operations on personal teams.

 **Example Item (Regular Team):**
 ```json